GST Registration and Compliance: What Every Business Must Know

 Registering for and complying with GST is the legal way to run a business in India.
 For small business owners, startups, freelancers and established companies, a knowledge of the GST rules means avoiding penalties and focusing on growing their business.
 GST registration enables the registered persons to legally collect tax, issue a GST invoice and adhere to the government regulations.

-The GST registration is compulsory for
+The GST registration is compulsory for :- Businesses are getting their turnover exceeding the specified limits.

 A 15-digit number or GSTIN is assigned to the registered business, which acts as a unique identifier.
 This GSTIN is quoted in all the returns of GST, invoices and tax payments.